Ready to learn more?

-Technology changes quickly and it’s sometime difficult to keep up with the pace.
+Technology changes quickly and it’s sometimes difficult to keep up with the pace.
 The mobile world is no exception.
 In 2006 when Apple released the first iPhone, the world discovered the app, a new way to interact with a design created for the phone.
-Some apps are more content oriented, some are more engagement or social media oriented, while other will focus on lead retrieval.
+Some apps are more content-oriented, some are more engagement or social media-oriented, while others will focus on lead retrieval.

 Smartphones and tablets are in the hands of most professional event attendees these days.
 37% of corporate & conference planners utilize a mobile event app for their meetings, so there is a growing expectation of mobile accessibility of information at almost every event they attend – from large conferences to intimate meetings.

-“Mobile Event App - a piece of software downloaded from an app store and installed on a mobile device such as a smartphone, tablet or smart watch, used within the context of a physical event with the intention of providing up-to-date information, enabling interaction and increasing engagement for all stakeholders involved.”
+"A mobile event app is a piece of software downloaded from an app store and installed on a mobile device such as a smartphone, tablet or smartwatch, used within the context of a physical event with the intention of providing up-to-date information, enabling interaction and increasing engagement for all stakeholders involved."

-Mobile apps can include networking features, advertising, audience response and polling, and even tracking of learning objectives and continuing education credits.
-Event apps leverage the best features and functionality of mobile devices and combine those with unique touchpoints, interaction abilities and data collection opportunities to enhance the value of even a small meeting for all of the participants.
+Mobile apps can include networking features, advertising, audience response, polling, and even tracking of learning objectives and continuing education credits.
+Event apps leverage the best features and functionality of mobile devices and combine those with unique touchpoints, interaction abilities, and data collection opportunities to enhance the value of even a small meeting for all of the participants.

 A company spends on average 24% of its marketing budget on events, yet many marketers claim they have no idea how to measure the return from that marketing spend.
 During an online advertising campaign, metrics such as CPM, CPC, and CPAs are each carefully tracked.
 So why should an “offline” event be any different?
 Using an event app is an invaluable tool to know how to calculate the exact ROI of your event so that you can use that data to benchmark future events and improve ROI with each instance.

-An event app is the perfect tool to capture lead data when it matters most: during your event when your prospects, customers and partners are fully focused on your products and services.
+An event app is a perfect tool to capture lead data when it matters most: during your event when your prospects, customers, and partners are fully focused on your products and services.

 Read further to find out exactly how you can capture user interests and other valuable data and feed it directly into your CRM or marketing automation platform of choice.

-Tradeshows and larger conferences will typically add a floor plan to the app, ideally one that is able to zoom and be navigated by users.
-This means it provides an overview on the venue layout, and ability to find individual exhibitors, points of interest (info booth, toilets, bar, workshop rooms) and meeting points.
+Tradeshows and larger conferences will typically add a floor plan to the app, ideally, one that is able to zoom in and be navigated by users.
+This means it provides an overview of the venue layout, and the ability to find individual exhibitors, points of interest (info booth, toilets, bar, workshop rooms), and meeting points.
 An advanced app will also allow users to get a route from point A to B.